ChromeUniverse/Personal-website/public/posts/building-tank-battle.md

   * Sending the current game state back to all players and spectators in all rooms

-A very important aspect that made the game's backend 10x easier to work on is being able to split the code into multiple files.
-This might sound like trivial advice, but separating your application logic into discrete and manageable units allows you to plan how you'll build your system at a higher level first, which is essential for larger projects like _Tank Battle_.

-This makes your code easier to maintain and expand on in the future, and when it comes to implementing the actual functionality, you can focus entirely on getting that specific feature working, without having to worry about other things.
+A very important aspect that made the game's backend **waaay** easier to work on is being able to [split your app into multiple files](https://www.youtube.com/watch?v=nt9M-rlbWc8) This might sound trivial, but separating your app logic into discrete, manageable units allows you to plan your system at a higher level first and get into the nitty-gritty coding later, which is essential for larger projects like _Tank Battle_.
+Using multiple files makes your code easier to maintain and expand on in the future, and it's a lot less distracting.

 The backend is hosted on an AWS EC2 instance (a free-tier eligible one, of course!) located in São Paulo, in order to minimize latency.
 Most of the people who will try out _Tank Battle_ are most likely going to be relatives or close friends of mine who live here in Brazil anyways, so I might as well deploy my app to a nearby host.